Maintain Your Artistic Integrity and Steal Responsibly

-When you are an artist, you are an inspiration sponge.
-You can’t help but look at the world as an unending source of creativity.
-You never know when something will pique your curiosity and act as a catalyst for a new piece of work.
-It can be something in nature, something from your imagination, or even a prop from a movie.
-And the list goes on.
+When you are an artist, you are a sponge for inspiration.
+We can’t help but look at the world as an unending source of creativity.
+Never knowing when something will pique our curiosity and act as a catalyst for a new piece of work.
+It can be something in nature, something from your imagination, a random prop from a movie, and the list goes on.

 Quite often, the inspirational catalyst is the work of another artist.

 I have been directly inspired by many artists.
 Gustav Klimt inspired me to use gold in my work.
 Alphons Mucha made me fall in love with Art Nouveau.
 Emma Lindstrom made me want to try fluid techniques.
 Brandon Boyd is responsible for my organic line work.

 I have absorbed the techniques and styles of many artists over the years.
 Did I steal from them?
 Yes.
 Did I steal irresponsibly and lose my integrity?
 No, because I didn’t copy their work.

 (*Disclaimer: I am not an expert on copyright law!
 Also, links to products in my blogs are affiliate links.
 I will earn a commission if you buy things.)